La-Lojban/lojban.pw/data/pages/ru/texts/forest-nymph.md

             head.
 Maidenly shyness bloomed like magnificent roses on her pale cheeks.
 Two nimble dimples, tiny as a stipule of butcher&#039;s-broom, quivered nervously behind the corners of her small, crimson lips.
-From her white neck, a light reflection, like from a mirror, played upon her bare, virgin chest.
+From her white neck, a light reflection, as if from a mirror, played upon her bare, virgin chest.
           </td>
           <td class="text-left align-text-top p-2 column-class-rusko">